MobilityData/gbfs/gbfs.md

 - post_code       | Optional  | Postal code where station is located
 - rental_methods  | Optional  | Array of enumerables containing the payment methods accepted at this station. <br />Current valid values (in CAPS) are:<br /><ul><li>KEY _(i.e. operator issued bike key / fob / card)_</li> <li>CREDITCARD</li> <li>PAYPASS</li> <li>APPLEPAY</li> <li>APPLEPAY</li> <li>ANDROIDPAY</li> <li>TRANSITCARD</li> <li>ACCOUNTNUMBER</li> <li>PHONE</li> </ul> This list is intended to be as comprehensive at the time of publication as possible but is subject to change, as defined in [File Requirements](#file-requirements) above
 - capacity        | Optional  | Number of total docking points installed at this station, both available and unavailable
+- purchase_url    | Optional  | A fully qualified and encoded URL where a user can rent a bike at this station_id.
+This URL should be a deep link specific to this station_id, and should not be a general rental page that includes information for more than one station.

 ### station_status.json